 Israel to stop use of metal detectors at sensitive holy site

-JERUSALEM: Israeli ministers have decided to stop the use of metal detectors at a highly sensitive Jerusalem holy site, a statement said early on Tuesday (Jul 25), after the new security measures set off deadly unrest.
+JERUSALEM: Israeli ministers have decided to stop the use of metal detectors at a highly sensitive Jerusalem holy site, a statement said on Tuesday (Jul 25), after the new security measures set off deadly violence.

+The move comes after intensive international diplomacy seeking to stop the outbreak of wider unrest, with warnings that it could spread far beyond Israel and the Palestinian territories.

 As word spread of the decision, a few hundred Palestinians gathered to celebrate near an entrance to the Haram al-Sharif mosque compound, known to Jews as the Temple Mount.